 Faithful readers of other rubbish I’ve written since Paul died will remember the struggle I had the first time I found myself having to travel to Seattle for work on my own.
-There was something very wrong about staying in a 5-Star hotel without Paul.
+There was something very wrong with staying in a 5-Star hotel without Paul.

 Before he died, Paul would travel with me when I went away for work.
 We’d stay in a fancy hotel, go out for a fancy dinner, then sit in the hotel lounge drinking martinis in our best “la-de-da” fashion.
 The next day, when I was in meetings, Paul would take advantage of the hotel’s gym and swimming pool facilities.
 Depending on my schedule, we’d meet for lunch and/or go shopping.
-It was truly wonderful!
+It was truly wonderful.

 I remember my first stay in a fancy hotel for work after he died.
 It was so difficult; I felt so lost.
-My second work trip was a bit easier, but still had its challenges; my third was a bit easier still.
+My second work trip was a bit easier but still had its challenges; my third was a bit easier still.
 And now, I’ve created a whole new fancy hotel routine that includes relaxing on a big fluffy bed and ordering room service.

 I looked at the room service menu and was very unimpressed so instead, I’ve ordered a pizza from Pagliacci – something I’ve not done since Paul and I lived in downtown Seattle so many years ago.
 And wouldn’t you know it?
-They also had Thomas Kemper’s root beer, too!
+They also had Thomas Kemper’s root beer, too.
 (Yum!)

 So, here I sit eating pizza, drinking root beer, and working on today’s homework assignment for my online silliness class.
 It’s relaxing and enjoyable.
 I can’t believe how much easier this hotel stay is than that first one without Paul about a year ago.
-Though I still wish Paul was here to enjoy a dirty martini at the lounge downstairs.
+Although I still wish Paul was here to enjoy a dirty martini at the lounge downstairs.